 A class accepts the plan when more than one-half of the numerical votes cast vote in favor of the plan and more than two-thirds of the dollar value of the claims within the class have accepted the plan.

 Yes.
 Each creditor gets to vote for or against the plan.
-The votes are counted both by the number of creditors casting votes and the amount of dollars represented by creditors casting ballots.
+The votes are counted both by the number of creditors casting votes and the number of dollars represented by creditors casting ballots.

 Yes, the plan can be approved even if all of the classes of creditors do not vote in favor, provided at least one impaired class of claims accepts the plan.
 A class is impaired if the plan makes a change in the terms of the contract between the debtor and the creditor(s) within the class.

-"Cram down" is a well-known term in the Chapter 11 process although the term does not appear anywhere in the Bankruptcy Code or Rules.
-"Cram down" simply means the process by which the bankruptcy court can, as part of confirmation of a Chapter 11 Plan, force a treatment upon an unwilling creditor or class of creditors against their will, provided the plan otherwise meets all of the other confirmation criteria under Section 1129 of the Bankruptcy Code.
+"Cramdown" is a well-known term in the Chapter 11 process although the term does not appear anywhere in the Bankruptcy Code or Rules.
+"Cramdown" simply means the process by which the bankruptcy court can, as part of the confirmation of a Chapter 11 Plan, force treatment upon an unwilling creditor or class of creditors against their will, provided the plan otherwise meets all of the other confirmation criteria under Section 1129 of the Bankruptcy Code.

 The debtor or the Creditors’ Committee have the right to file written objections to creditor’s claims in Chapter 11.
 If the objection is not resolved by agreement between the objecting party and the creditor, the court will conduct a hearing and the court will fix the amount of the claim for purposes of the Chapter 11 case.
 Once a claim is not subject to dispute, it is referred to as an allowed claim.